honeymoan/pd2-tsdgai/README.md

-# SCHEMA

-A mod for bot Skills, Hpassives, Equipment, & Management for Asolo players.
+# TSDGAI - That's Some Damn Good AI

+A mod that adds skills, passives and improvements to team AI.
+Singleplayer only.

+NOTE: i know .vscode file has my pathing and thats fine for now.

 ## Run Locally